 antenna: Antenna Peak Gain;

 Factory allows you to create your own default setting for distributions, functions, antennas and propagation models.
 The implemented DataExporter allows you to the create tabular data sets and save these onto you hard disk.

+It has to be noted that String selections like shown below have to be implemented as ‘enum’: